MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteContentTypeColumn.md

 ```

 ### -PropagateChanges
-If true, changes to this column will be propagated to lists that implement the column.
+If 'true', changes to this column will be propagated to lists that implement the column.

 ```yaml
 Type: SwitchParameter